Skip to main content

 1. Base studies on scientifically sound clinical research with animals and nongravid human participants that has been carried out prior to conducting maternal-fetal research whenever possible.

-2. Enroll a pregnant woman in maternal-fetal research only when there is no simpler, safer intervention available to promote the well-being of the woman or fetus.
+2. Enroll a pregnant individual in maternal-fetal research only when there is no simpler, safer intervention available to promote the well-being of the individual or fetus.

-3. Obtain the informed, voluntary consent of the pregnant woman.
+3. Obtain the informed, voluntary consent of the pregnant individual.

-4. Minimize risks to the fetus to the greatest extent possible, especially when the intervention under study is intended primarily to benefit the pregnant woman.
+4. Minimize risks to the fetus to the greatest extent possible, especially when the intervention under study is intended primarily to benefit the pregnant individual.

 AMA Principles of Medical Ethics: I, III, V